 If you’re in over your head, you may need to dig into a more positive and productive way of feeding your child.

-Sure, my 6-Step Guide above will certainly get you started, but if you want to really transform HOW to offer and interact around new food and a picky eater, get my workbook, Try New Food: How to Help Picky Eaters Taste, Eat, & Like New Food!
+My 6-Step Guide will certainly get you started, but if you want to really transform HOW to offer and interact around new food and a picky eater, get my workbook, Try New Food: How to Help Picky Eaters Taste, Eat, & Like New Food!
+It takes you through all the steps to nourish and feed yourr toddler when picky, and even when older and extremely picky.